Contact Information

 Kevin Lee Sun is Assistant Professor of Piano at Duquesne University in Pittsburgh.
 With “probing seriousness” (Performing Arts Monterey Bay) and “a stunningly beautiful palette of colors” (Peninsula Reviews), Sun interprets music old and new.
 In 2011, he won the Silver Medal at the Virginia Waring International Piano Competition in California for his performances of the classical canon.
 In 2021, for his visionary programming of 20th-century music, he was the sole pianist to be named Finalist of the Berlin Prize for Young Artists in Germany.

-These honors have led Sun to perform a diverse repertoire around the world, including at the Elbphilharmonie in Hamburg, the Arnold Schoenberg Center in Vienna, the Villa Elisabeth in Berlin, and the Banff Centre in Canada.
-Masterworks for solo piano that Sun has performed recently in recital include Bach’s Goldberg Variations, Schubert’s Wanderer Fantasy, Schumann’s Kreisleriana, Schoenberg’s Suite for Piano, and Hyo-shin Na’s Rain Study.
+Sun has performed a diverse repertoire around the world, including at the Elbphilharmonie in Hamburg, the Arnold Schoenberg Center in Vienna, the Villa Elisabeth in Berlin, and the Banff Centre in Canada.
+His debut album, Rzewski: The People United Will Never Be Defeated!, was released in 2024 on the Navona Records label, and it is streaming worldwide.

 Throughout his life, Sun has been proud to teach and learn from LGBTQ+ community members, neurodivergent transition-age youth, and English language learners.
-He has advocated for these students annually in national conference presentations for the College Music Society, the American Academy of Child and Adolescent Psychiatry, and the Klingenstein Third Generation Foundation.
+He has advocated for these students annually in national conference presentations for the College Music Society, the Music Teachers National Association, the American Academy of Child and Adolescent Psychiatry, and the Klingenstein Third Generation Foundation.

 Education